orhernandez4/nfl-ml-model/README.md

 ## Current engineered features
 - home/away rest
-- travel distances
-- adjusted points per game
-- adjusted points per drive
+- adjusted yards per play

-Feature engineering sometimes makes adjustments for league averages and opponent strength.
-Adjusted features are expressed in terms of median absolute deviations from the adjusted team means for that stat.
+- pythagorean expectation
+- QB rating

 ## Training procedure
 SWIFT does everything possible to avoid data leakage.
 It should never get a glimpse into the future.